How To Start A WordPress Blog Using Bluehost

 3 Pieces Of A Blog Puzzle

 A blog has a few special ingredients to make it all work.
 First, you need a name, also known as a domain.
 This is a really fun first step, but it’s also a really important step.
-Make sure you devote the necessary time into choosing the right name for your blog so you don’t need to worry about re-branding anytime soon.
+Make sure you devote the necessary time to choosing the right name for your blog so you don’t need to worry about re-branding anytime soon.

 Next up, you need a host to make your blog live.
 That’s where Bluehost comes in.
 Think of a host kinda like a mobile phone provider.
 You can have a mobile phone but it won’t work unless you have it turned on by a host like Verizon, AT&T, or Republic Wireless.
 Bluehost is an award-winning web hosting company and is preferred by most top bloggers.

 After you have a domain and a host, you’ll need a platform so you can craft interesting and engaging stuff for your awesome audience!
-A platform is akin to software you have on your phone.
+A platform is akin to the software you have on your phone.
 Some phones run on Apple software and some phones run on Android software.
-In my opinion, the absolutely best host/platform combination for bloggers is Bluehost and WordPress.
+In my opinion, the absolute best host/platform combination for bloggers is Bluehost and WordPress.

 If you’re ready to get started, click the image below to take you to Bluehost and use this tutorial to set up your new blog!